-Difference between Vaporization and Evaporation
+Difference between Vaporisation and Evaporation

-|Difference Between Vaporization and Evaporation|
+|Difference Between Vaporisation and Evaporation|

-|Vaporization is defined as the transitional phase of a compound or an element and it occurs during the boiling or sublimation process.||Evaporation is nothing but a type of vaporization which mostly occurs at temperatures below the boiling point.|
+|Vaporisation is defined as the phase transition of a compound or an element that occurs during the boiling or sublimation process.||Evaporation is nothing but a type of vaporisation which mostly occurs at temperatures below the boiling point.|

-|Vaporization can change the state of matter from a solid or liquid to a gas.||During evaporation, the liquid state of matter is turned directly into a gas.|
+|Vaporisation can change the state of matter from a solid or liquid to a gas.||During evaporation, the liquid state of matter is turned directly into a gas.|

-|During vaporization, all of the water can turn into gas.||As for evaporation, only the top level of water is turned into gas.|
+|During vaporisation, all of the water can turn into gas.||As for evaporation, only the top level of water is turned into gas.|

-|When vaporization occurs, molecules could come from below the surface when the liquid is boiling.||During evaporation, the molecules vaporize only from the surface of the liquid.|
+|When vaporisation occurs, molecules could come from below the surface when the liquid is boiling.||During evaporation, the molecules vaporise only from the surface of the liquid.|

-These are some of the differences between vaporization and evaporation.
+These are some of the differences between vaporisation and evaporation.
 To know more about important differences between other chemistry topics you can keep visiting BYJU’s or download our app for interesting content and learning experience.